Matlal033/Project_DDQN_Banana_Navigation/README.md

 ### Instructions

-To train the agent from scratch, your can lauch `main.py` from you command line, using the virtual environment with Python 3.6 and the required dependencies mentionned earlier.
+To train the agent from scratch, your can launch `main.py` from you command line, using the virtual environment with Python 3.6 and the required dependencies mentionned earlier.

-To watch a trained agent, you can lauch `watch_agent.py [patch_to_checkpoint]` using that same virtual environment.
+To watch a trained agent, you can launch `watch_agent.py [patch_to_checkpoint]` using that same virtual environment.